deepansharya1111/GCP_Learnings/GCP_Architect_Learnings.md

 Don't think in terms of connections and networks.
 Instead, think about how each piece of data makes its journey from place to place.
 ・Routing is about deciding where data should go next.
-  ⮕ READ: Hot vs Cold Potato Routing https://en.wikipedia.org/wiki/Hot-potato_and_cold-potato_routing<br/>
+  ⮕ READ: Cold Potato vs Hot Potato Routing https://en.wikipedia.org/wiki/Hot-potato_and_cold-potato_routing<br/>
 <img src="./images/google uses cold networking & not hot.png" width="700"/>
  ⮕ READ: Networking tears https://cloud.google.com/blog/products/networking/introducing-network-service-tiers-your-cloud-network-your-way <br/>
 Let's take a look at how data makes its way from the front door of Google's network to the correct resource in our system.